DemianWright/io_scene_blb/README.md

 - `side`
 - `top`

 If no brick texture is defined, `side` is used.
 Material name may contain other words as long as the brick texture name is separated from them with one whitespace character such as a space.
-A common combination is to define a brick texture name and the [definition token `blank`](#defining-colors-blank) (e.g. `blank ramp` or `ramp blank`) to allow the player to color the face in-game using the spray can.
+A common combination is to define a brick texture name and the [definition token `blank`](#defining-colors-blank) (e.g. `blank ramp` or `side blank`) to allow the player to color the face in-game using the spray can.

 #### UV Mapping ####
 Manually defined UV coordinates must be stored in one or more UV layers that do not share a name with one of the automatically generated UV layers: